 You can count long-term care services as medical expenses if they were required for a chronically ill person and prescribed by a licensed health-care practitioner.
 For example, if your loved one requires care because of a specific medical condition such as Alzheimer’s, these expenses can qualify.
 But, general household services cannot be deducted, even if they are performed by the same employee giving personal care services needed because of a chronic condition.
 If you hire an in-home caregiver and want this deduction, you should get a letter from your loved one’s doctor documenting that the care is necessary.

-If you’re not sure if taking the standard deduction or itemizing and taking these deductions is better for you, consult the professionals at Zinnia Wealth Management Group.
+If you’re not sure if taking the standard deduction or itemizing and taking these deductions is better for you, consult the professionals at APO Financial.
 Taxes can constitute your biggest expense in retirement, and we want to try and help you minimize them.
 Click here to schedule your no cost, no obligation review today.